stepanmk/memovision/README.md

 - [x] Feature selection: Max-Relevance method on the duration of measures to rank each measure based on its relevance to given binary labels
 - [x] Playback of synchronized tracks, easy piece-wise orientation, colorbar of selected relevance
 - [x] Visualization: Plotting of performance parameters of any sections of interest (both individual plots and comparative plots with measures as x-axis)
-- [ ] Piano roll: automatic transcription to MIDI piano roll (bytedance-based), onset positions and distribution (available only for piano recordings)
+- [ ] Piano roll: automatic transcription to MIDI piano roll (bytedance-based), onset positions and their distribution (available only for piano recordings)

 ## License